Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Get a taste of Oban

-This morning, you’ll anchor at Tobermory, whose colorful homes and sheltered bay are the stuff of postcard dreams.
+This morning, you’ll anchor at Oban, whose charming streets and sheltered bay are the stuff of postcard dreams.
 You'll have some time at leisure to explore the harbor and the small arts and crafts shops here.
 Perhaps you’ll grab a coffee or tea, visit the aquarium, or try to spot whales, dolphins, sharks, and rare seabirds along the shore.
-Or, you can join our optional tour to Duart Castle, an 18th-century wonder, with magnificent views and a historic, soaring Great Hall.
+Or, you can join our optional tour to Inveraray Castle, known for its lavishly decorated period rooms, extensive art galleries, and magnificent views over Loch Fyne

-Later, enjoy some spicy sips at a sampling session at Tobermory Distillery.
+Later, enjoy some spicy sips at a sampling session at a local distillery.
 If you’ve ever wanted to learn about the differences between Irish and Scotch whisky — along with what single-malt means — this is your chance.

 Misty, magical Isle of Skye: the “cloud island”

-Anchoring or docking (weather permitting) at the port of Portree, we’ll spend the day touring the Isle of Skye, the rugged, mountainous island just off Scotland's west coast.
+Anchoring at the port of Portree, we’ll spend the day touring the Isle of Skye, the rugged, mountainous island just off Scotland's west coast.
 During your tour, marvel at dramatic sea cliffs, sharply ridged mountain peaks, medieval castles, and fishing villages that nestle along the deeply indented shoreline.

 Head back to your ship for lunch and scenic sailing (weather-dependent) around the Summer Isles or Shiant Isles archipelagos, where you’ll thrill to the splendor of local flora, and fauna like shorebirds.
 This is sure to be a highlight for shutterbugs and photography novices alike!